-Dimension 8: Promoting Family Participation Element Pointers Rating Scale 8.1 Family participation contributes to an authentic context for language learning.
+Dimension 8: Promoting Family Participation Element Pointers 8.1 Family participation contributes to an authentic context for language learning.
 Encourage families to take part in school celebratory events to reinforce cultural aspects of the language e.g., festivals, extra curricula activities.
 Ensure regular opportunities for family participation and involvement in learning activities.
 Create opportunities for families and teachers to share their expertise to enhance student learning.
 Involve family members in assisting teachers with the provision of first-hand cultural activities such as singing, dancing and practicing conversations.
 Seek donations from families of resources that teachers can use to simulate first hand cultural experiences for students.
-We do this well.
-We need to work on this.
 8.2 Family participation enhances continuation of language learning beyond the classroom context.
-Provide regular updates to families about learning goals, activities and expectations to equip them as partners in student learning.
-Identify opportunities for families to reinforce language learning outside the classroom, such as arranging Zoom conversations with native speakers, watching TV programmes/movies in the relevant language together, acquiring books/magazines at an age-appropriate level in the relevant language to read at home, visiting or taking part in community activities where the relevant languages may be used.
+Provide regular updates to families about learning goals, activities and expectations to equip them as partners in student leaning Identify opportunities for families to reinforce language learning outside the classroom, such as arranging Zoom conversations with native speakers, watching TV programmes/movies in the relevant language together, acquiring books/magazines at an age-appropriate level in the relevant language to read at home, visiting or taking part in community activities where the relevant languages may be used.
 Facilitate on-going dialogue between families between home and the school.
 Assist families to provide support to student learning at home, e.g., by setting homework tasks that require students to practice/demonstrate their language learning at home.
-We do this well.
-We need to work on this.

-Dimension 8: Promoting Family Participation Element Pointers Rating Scale 8.3 Families share common aspirations and expectations about student learning with the school's staff.
+8.3 Families share common aspirations and expectations about student learning with the school's staff.
 Establish processes for gathering feedback from parents about their expectations for their students' learning and ensuring teachers are aware of these.
 Communicate with families regularly in relation to student learning expectations, e.g., through newsletters, website, Facebook pages.
 Create opportunities for reinforcing the school's aspirations and expectations for learning, e.g., in progress reports, certificates of achievement.
 Ensure teachers are aware of the family background of each of their students and take this into consideration in their teaching.

-We do this well.
-We need to work on this.
+Dimension 8: Promoting Family Participation

+Element Pointers

 8.4 Families are actively involved in school life.
 Establish structures to ensure that families of the schools' students are made aware of the beliefs and values that underpin school, policies processes and procedures.
 Establish governance and decision-making structures that include family representatives.
 Seek regular feedback from families about school policies, practices and performance.
 Involve family members in planning and conducting school celebratory events.
 Encourage families to contribute to the ongoing development of the school, e.g., through volunteering as classroom assistants.
 Provide opportunities for family/community members to volunteer their time maintaining school resources and, when applicable, premises.
 Provide opportunities for regular feedback to families about their students' learning.
-We do this well.
-We need to work on this.